Complex QA and language models hybrid architectures, Survey: Evaluating: metrics, cost functions, datasets

-Conventional metrics measuring quality of writing including answers are not adequate for quantifying the level of hallucination~\citep{jiSurveyHallucinationNatural2022}.
-There are no mature metrics except human, first proposed are: \begin{itemize} \item[--] statistical metrics mainly focus on lexical matching~\citep{jiSurveyHallucinationNatural2022} such as PARENT-T, bag-of-vectors sentence similarity (BVSS)~\citep{martindaleIdentifyingFluentlyInadequate2019}, Knowledge F1. \item[--] model based metrics expect to handle more complex syntactic and semantic variations but mainly focus the generation compared to known gold answer: FEQA~\citep{durmusFEQAQuestionAnswering2020}, QAGS~\citep{wangAskingAnsweringQuestions2020}, QuestEval~\citep{scialomQuestEvalSummarizationAsks2021} \item[--] human evaluation is the most commonly used method considering the currently imperfect automatic methods, most common usages are: (1) scoring: annotator rate the evaluation level out of a range; (2) comparing: annotator compares the output texts with baselines or ground-truth references. \end{itemize}
+Conventional metrics measuring quality of writing including answers are not adequate for quantifying the level of hallucination~\citep{jiSurveyHallucinationNL2023}.
+Except human evaluation, there are no mature metrics: \begin{itemize} \item[--] statistical metrics mainly focus on lexical matching~\citep{jiSurveyHallucinationNL2023} such as PARENT-T, bag-of-vectors sentence similarity (BVSS)~\citep{martindaleIdentifyingFluentlyInadequate2019}, Knowledge F1. \item[--] model based metrics expect to handle more complex syntactic and semantic variations: they can compare LLM performance on known gold answer in different scenarios (e.g. QuestEval~\citep{scialomQuestEvalSummarizationAsks2021}) or on free parameters using LLM-as-judge approach.
+When using LLM-as-judge to scale evaluation, it is necessary to add a \emph{human based calibration} with human reviews to mitigate bias and ensure alignment. \item[--] \emph{faithfulness/attribution} metrics for retrieval-grounded QA are increasingly used in practice (e.g., \textbf{FActScore} for atomic factual precision; \textbf{RAGAS} for groundedness and context/answer relevance) to complement human judgments; these are now de facto in many RAG evaluation stacks. \item[--] human evaluation is the most commonly used method considering the currently imperfect automatic methods, most common usages are: (1) scoring: annotator rate the evaluation level out of a range; (2) comparing: annotator compares the output texts with baselines or ground-truth references. \end{itemize}

 We identified three types of explanation in the literature~\citep{wiegreffeTeachMeExplain2021}: highlights, free-text, and structured explanations.
 Those explanations could be intrinsic, explaining LM internal logic, or extrinsic, related to external sources and proofs.
 Therefore some metrics for the extrinsic explanation could be the number of sources, authority and reliability of sources.
 The intrinsic explanation could be measured trough their quality: compactness (short and coherent), sufficiency, comprehensiveness.
 Some indirect metrics could be related to the explaination task performance (source identification, fact-checking, coherence...).
 Explaination are usually evaluated on plausibility and faithfulness (coherent decision process), a common approach is to provide a chain of facts that detail the reasoning steps to reach an answer.